SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructFilters.md

 - `on_accept`: name of the module events **accepted** by the filter should be passed to
 - `on_reject`: name of the module events **rejected** by the filter should be passed to

-In the above example, we have set `on_accept` to be a simple `dpp::dump_module` to print the event to screen.
-The `on_reject` module is the Falaise builtin @ref falaise::processing::black_hole_module.
-This filter simply stops all processing on the event and does **not** write it to any output file.
+In the above example, we have set both `on_accept` and `on_reject` to be simple `dpp::dump_module`s to print events to screen.
+The `indent` parameter is different for each module so you can see in the printout which path the event flowed down, and you should see these alternate for each event as the counter goes from odd to even and back again.
+If you write the pipeline results to and output `.brio` file, you will still have to all events written to file.

+To implement removal of events from the pipeline and hence output file, a special builtin module @ref falaise::processing::black_hole_module is provided.
+This can be placed on one branch of a filter where it will simply stop any further processing of events that flow into it, including their output to file.
+Running the following script:

+\include flreconstruct/MyFilter/MyFilterPipeline2.conf

-It is intended for typical "cut flow" work where events rejected by a filter are no longer of any interest.
+and outputing the results to a `.brio` file will only store events in the file that are accepted by the filter. @ref falaise::processing::black_hole_module is intended for typical "cut flow" work where events rejected by a filter are no longer of any interest.
 However, the `on_reject` module can be any other module or filter, allowing you to build up detailed event processing workflows.

-If you try running an `flsimulate` output file with the above script, all events will be dumped to screen.
-To see the effect of the different processing paths that filters can use, try changing its `yes_or_no` parameter to `false`:

-\include flreconstruct/MyFilter/MyFilterPipeline2.conf

-Now no events will be printed, and if you try writing to an output `.brio` file, it will contain no events.

 Next Steps
 ==========